Evolving generalist controllers to handle a wide range of morphological variations: Experimental setup

 \subsection{Experimental parameters}

-All problems were evolved with the same fully connected feedforward ANN topology consisting of an input, a hidden and an output layer.
-The tangent hyperbolic (Tanh) is used for the activation function for all the neurons in the network.
-Depending on the problem, we have the following parameters for the ANN controllers for each problem: \begin{itemize} \item CartPole: 4 input (+ 1 bias), 20 hidden (+ 1 bias) and 1 output artificial neurons, in total of 121 connection weights. \item Bipedal walker: 24 input (+1 bias), 20 hidden (+1 bias) and 4 output artificial neurons, in total of 584 connection weights. \item Ant: 27 input (+1 bias), 20 hidden (+1 bias) and 8 output artificial neurons, in total of 728 connection weights. \item Walker2d: 17 input (+1 bias), 10 hidden (+1 bias) and 6 output artificial neurons, in total of 246 connection weights. \end{itemize}
+All ANNs share the same fully connected single-layer feedforward topology and real-valued vectors represent the ANN parameters during evolution.
+Smaller single-layer networks have proven effective for similar continuous control problems, with no significant performance loss \citep{pagliuca2020efficacy}.
+The use of multilayered networks did not demonstrate added benefits, and a simpler topology with fewer parameters accelerates runtime \citep{rajeswaran2017towards}.
+The Tanh activation function is applied to all neurons for compatibility with motor torques in the range [-1, 1], allowing direct use of ANN outputs as input for the agent's next step.
+Parameters for each problem: \begin{itemize} \item CartPole: 121 connection weights (4 input, 20 hidden, 1 output neuron, bias of 1). \item Bipedal Walker: 584 connection weights (24 input, 20 hidden, 4 output neurons, bias of 1). \item Ant: 728 connection weights (27 input, 20 hidden, 8 output neurons, bias of 1). \item Walker2d: 246 connection weights (17 input, 10 hidden, 6 output neurons, bias of 1). \end{itemize}

-The structure of the ANNs was decided based on previous research \citep{pagliuca2020efficacy}.
-The parameters of the networks were directly represented as real-valued vectors to be optimized through the evolutionary process.
-As demonstrated by \citep{rajeswaran2017towards}, there is no added benefit to multilayered networks for similar continuous control problems.
-Instead, they found that small single layer networks are sufficient for solving benchmark continuous control tasks without significant loss in performance.
-Furthermore, a more simplistic ANN architecture has less connections, weights and parameters that need to be trained or evolved leading to improvements in run time.
-The Tanh was chosen based on the fact most of the tested environments deal with motor torques in the range [-1, 1] allowing the outputs of the ANN to be directly used as input for the agent’s next step. \\

-Aside from the parameters of the controllers, the evolutionary experiments were run with the following settings: the maximum number of generations of 5000 with a fixed number of population evaluation that is decided by the xNES algorithm in its default settings based on: $N = 4 + \lfloor(3 * \log(l) \rfloor$ where $l$ is the number of dimensions of the search space~\citep{evotorch2023arxiv}.
-The maximum number of generations also includes the restart runs for the outlier sets in case of evolutionary branching.
-Thus, the total number of evaluations will be the same for different runs of the same problem instance, but may differ across different problems due to the difference in population size which is dependent on the dimensionality of the problem.
-The initial controller parameters were initialized randomly from a very small range (i.e. [-0.00001, 0.00001]). \\

-We employ the xNES algorithm in optimization of these controllers.
-The initial variation parameter for xNES initialized as 0.1 for the CartPole, Bipedal Walker and Mujoco Walker2D.
-Only the Ant required an even smaller setting of 0.01.
-These parameters were decided based on some preliminary analysis which led us to conclude that smaller parameters managed to generate initial populations with better immediate performance compared to the larger parameter settings. \\